 Plagiarism is the "failure to acknowledge the ideas or writing of another" or "presentation of the ideas or writing of another as one's own" and should be read to cover intentional and unintentional failure to acknowledge the ideas of others.
-In this context "others" means any other person including a pupil, academic, professional, published author or other resources such as the Internet.
-The Preparatory School believes that failing to acknowledge the use of ideas of others constitutes an important breach of the values upheld within the school.
+In this context "others" means any other person including a pupil, academic, professional, published author or other resources such as the internet.
+The College believes that failing to acknowledge the use of ideas of others constitutes an important breach of the values upheld within the school.
+The school uses software as a tool to help verify the originality of the work submitted.